-DOCUMENT ТҮРЕ Appendices 1-5 Enclosed (e.g. legislation, process, forms)
+DOCUMENT ТҮРЕ Appendices 1-5 enclosed (e.g. legislation, process, forms) Supplementary Guidance on Tackling Racist Incidents and Creating an Anti-Racist Culture

-Appendix 1 Prejudice-based Bullying
+Appendix 1 Prejudice-based Bullying.
+Please note the below are definitions.

 Additional Support Needs can arise for different reasons and can persist for different lengths of time.
-Additional support for learning may be required to overcome needs arising from learning environment; health or disability; family circumstances or social and emotional factors.
+Additional support for living in a residential setting may be required to overcome needs arising from residential environment and the surrounding local community; health or disability; family circumstances or social and emotional factors.
 A child or young person may be bullied because they have an Additional Support Need.
 Being bullied can also create Additional Support Needs for children and young people.
 There is specific legislation in this area in the Education (Additional Support for learning) (Scotland) Act 2009.